cosmos/sdk-tutorials/academy/ibc/migration.md

 1. Wait for the upgrading chain to reach the upgrade height and halt.
 2. Query a full node for proofs of `UpgradedClient` and `UpgradedConsensusState` at the last height of the old chain.
 3. Update the counterparty client to the last height of the old chain using the `UpdateClient` message.
-4. Submit a `UpgradeClient` message to the counterparty chain with `UpgradedClient`, `UpgradedConsensusState`, and their respective proofs.
+4. Submit an `UpgradeClient` message to the counterparty chain with `UpgradedClient`, `UpgradedConsensusState`, and their respective proofs.
-5. Submit a `UpdateClient` message to the counterparty chain with a header from the upgraded chain.
+5. Submit an `UpdateClient` message to the counterparty chain with a header from the upgraded chain.

 The Tendermint client on the counterparty chain verifies that the upgrading chain did indeed commit to the upgraded client and upgraded consensus state at the upgrade height - since the upgrade height is included in the key.

 If the proofs can be verified against the upgrade height, the client will upgrade to the new client while retaining all of the client-customized fields.
-Thus, it will retain the old `TrustingPeriod`, `TrustLevel`, `MaxClockDrift`, and so on, while adopting new chain-specified fields such as `UnbondingPeriod`, `ChainId`, `UpgradePath`, etc.
+Thus, it will retain the old `TrustingPeriod`, `TrustLevel`, `MaxClockDrift`, etc., while adopting new chain-specified fields such as `UnbondingPeriod`, `ChainId`, `UpgradePath`, etc.

 <HighlightBox type="note">